How Many Teeth Do Dogs Have?

 Remember, gum disease can actually be prevented so good oral practice is extremely important and will reduce any unwanted discomfort for your four-legged friend.
-You will also reduce any horrible vet bills (you can spend the money on a new toy for them instead).
+You will also reduce any horrible vet bills.

 It is now up to you to go out and keep your dog’s oral health in check.